-A step-up in basis can be a very good thing at tax time.
-The term relates to capital gains tax and can save you considerable money should you ever decide to sell an asset or property that you've inherited.
+A step-up in basis can save you a lot of money at tax time.
+The term relates to income and capital gains taxes and can save you a considerable amount of money should you ever decide to sell an asset or property that you've inherited.

 Step-Up in Basis

 Your basis in inherited property is not what the decedent initially paid for the asset.
-It's "stepped up" to the asset's value as of his date of death, and this can make a big difference.
-This step-up in basis applies to all inherited assets, including stocks, bonds, and real estate.
+It's automatically "stepped up" to the asset's current market value at the time of their death, which makes a big difference if the value has significantly increased.

-Then there's the "home sales tax exclusion" rule that might save you from paying capital gains on this type of asset entirely.
-If you inherit real estate and you live in the property for at least two years before selling it, you can realize up to $250,000 in capital gains without paying taxes on it if you're single.
+If you inherit real estate and live in it for at least two years before selling it and are single, you can exclude up to $250,000 in capital gains without paying taxes on it.

 If you're married and file jointly, you can exclude the home for up to $500,000 in gains without being taxed.
 To get the exclusion, you must use it as your principal residence.